 LAND OF FREEDOM

-Land of Freedom is a film that explores what can grow out of the financial catastrophy that has ruined The Motor City, Detroit during the past decades.
+is a film that explores what can grow out of the financial catastrophy that has ruined The Motor City, Detroit during the past decades.
 The industrial and financial collapse has dramatically changed a city that was once one of the most booming cities in the US.
 Detroit was once a proven symbol of the success of capitalism and was at the forefront in terms of the development of a black middle class.
 In sharp contrast, Detroit today is one of the most unproductive and under-priveliged cities in the US.
 Crime,

 poverty, unemployment and a collapsed health and educational system are evident everywhere.

 Drawn by the possibility of artistic and intellectual freedom, cheap housing, and free studio spaces, Detroit has begun to attract individuals interested in creating new ways of living, away from the globalised economical world.
 These individuals have started filling

 the gaps of the deserted areas by means of urban farming.
 For them, Detroit opens up the possibility to create a new kind of American dream out of nothing.

 Land of Freedom evolves around a group of white artists who have each taken the initiative to settle down in the primarily Afro-American district of Farnworth street, East Central Detroit.
 We meet visual artist KT who is the founder of the art collective The Yes Farm, urban farmer Emilie the Poet, and Monk, who grew up in the neighborhood.
 The girls in the collective are admired by Larry D`Mongo, «King of the underground», who